TerryCavanagh/VVVVVV/desktop_version/README.md

 ```

 macOS may be fussy about the SDK version.
 How to fix this is up to the whims of
-however, Apple wants to make CMAKE_OSX_SYSROOT annoying to configure and retain
+however Apple wants to make CMAKE_OSX_SYSROOT annoying to configure and retain
 each time Xcode updates.

 Including data.zip
 ------------
 You'll need the data.zip file from VVVVVV to actually run the game!
 You can copy it from your own copy of VVVVVV or it's
 available to download separately for free in the
 [Make and Play](https://thelettervsixtim.es/makeandplay/)
 edition of the game.
 Put this file next to your executable and the game should